 2. Building relationships:

 Through curation, you’re essentially giving a shout out to other content creators by mentioning their articles or products.
 This is a solid way of building relationships and networking.
-These influencers might end up getting impressed and share your ‘curated content’ to their followers through their social media accounts!
+These influencers might end up getting impressed and share your ‘curated content’ with their followers through their social media accounts!

 3. It’s ethical: